Genuine Temporary Entrant (GTE)

 No debts to the Australian Government

-The student must not owe money to Australia, or have agreed repayment plans in place.
-A declaration on the application form will satisfy this requirement.
+The applicant must not owe money to Australia, or have agreed repayment plans in place.